 Pin It:

 *This post was in partnership with Wagner and may contain affiliate links.
-All opinion are my own, read my full disclosure here.
+All opinions are my own.

 Beautiful!
 If I borrow this idea – which, most likely, I will since I have an old wheel barrel to use…I’ll refer to your post as my inspiration!
 Thanks for the tip to paint the inside!